top of page

 A woman leads a group therapy session on a beige couch.
 Participants appear engaged and attentive.
 Table with tissues and water in foreground.

-You might benefit from family therapy if you notice:
+You should consider family therapy if you notice:

-• Struggles supporting a loved one with mental health needs (e.g., anxiety, ADHD, depression)
+• Struggles with supporting a loved one through a mental health crisis (such as severe anxiety, ADHD, or depression).

 What to Expect at VMA Psych